-- The convertible loan liability component decreased by \$0.9 million as a result of repayments toward the principal portion of the loan during the year. - The convertible loan derivative component is re-valued each reporting period using the Black-Scholes option pricing model.
-The main reason for the decrease of \$4.5 million has been due to the change in the Company's stock price at year end compared to the prior year.
-The Company has been repaying the principal portion of the convertible loan amount quarterly over the year.
+- The convertible loan liability component decreased by \$0.3 million as a result of repayments toward the principal portion of the loan during the period. - The convertible loan derivative component is re-valued each reporting period using the Black-Scholes option pricing model.
+The main reason for the increase of \$0.2 million has been due to the change in the Company's stock price at period end compared to the prior year.
+The Company has been repaying the principal portion of the convertible loan amount quarterly.